Tamara St. John: Political career

 When incumbent Jason Frerichs was term-limited in the State Senate, Susan Wismer ran unopposed for the Senate seat, vacating her House seat.
 Tamara St. John was the only Republican candidate to run in District 1, challenging former legislators Steven D. McCleerey and H. Paul Dennert in a three-way race for the two House seats.
 On November 6, 2018, she won her first election, coming in first place with 4,735 votes (36%) to Steven D. McCleerey’s 4,300 votes (33%).
 H. Paul Dennert finished with 4,139 votes (31%).
 She was the first Republican candidate on the ballot for District 1 in 10 years, and the first Republican candidate to win a legislative seat in District 1 in over 20 years.

-She won her second House term on November 3, 2020 after coming in first place in a three-way general election, securing 6,150 votes (41%) of the votes cast.
+She won her second House term on November 3, 2020, after coming in first place in a three-way general election, securing 6,150 votes (41%) of the votes cast.

 St. John serves on the House Judiciary Committee, House Health and Human Services Committee and Co-chairs the State-Tribal Relations Committee.

 In the 2022 Legislative session, St. John brought legislation (HB 1196) to designate the traditional flute as the official indigenous instrument in South Dakota, which was signed into law by Gov. Kristi Noem.

+St. John ran for reelection in 2024 but lost her primary to political newcomers, Republicans Chris Reder and Logan Manhart.
+St. John was one of fourteen incumbent Republicans to lose their primaries in 2024.
+Property rights and the usage of eminent domain for the proposed Carbon Pipeline were large factors in this large shift.